skycoin/skycoin/docker/images/mainnet/README.md

 ## How to use this images

-### Create a node with Skycoin-0.23.0 version
+### Create a Skycoin node

-This command launch a skycoin node in background on top of Docker
+This command launch a skycoin(version 0.23.0) node in background on top of Docker

 ```sh
 $ docker volume create skycoin0.23.0-data